galaktor/raph.es/content/blog/recipes/lebkuchen.md

   >
   > "A special quality characteristic is a high content of almond and nut kernels and minimal addition - or even avoidance of - flour. [...]
 According to the German Food Code, "Oblatenlebkuchen" of the highest quality are called "Elisenlebkuchen" and take a prominent position within the range of products offered by Nuremberg's producers; they must have a particularly high-quality composition of at least 25 % almonds, hazelnuts or walnuts, may not contain other oilseeds and at most 10 % flour or 7.5 % starch."

+Knowing this, I cranked up the nut contents to nearly 100 % - which by the *German Food Code* technically qualifies as the most premium Lebkuchen one can possibly make, all the while being low in carbs and high in good fats and fibre.

 There's only two ingredients in the original Elisen-Lebkuchen which are bad carb-offenders:
 * **The "Oblate"**: a little tasteless wafer that holds the cake.
 You can just leave this out.
 * **The sugar**: (duh) which can easily be replaced with alternative sweeteners such as Xylitol or Stevia.